joedom99/nlp-examples-using-python/README.md

 It walks through NLP from the basics (tokenization, TF-IDF) to modern transformer-based models
 (Sentence Transformers, DistilBART summarization, RAG, AI Agents, and more) using practical marketing-style examples.

+Here's a link to the article - https://blog.marketingdatascience.ai/a-marketers-guide-to-nlp-how-machines-actually-process-and-understand-language-3d452febb3de

 ---

 ## 🚀 What This Project Covers